matyalatte/tuw/docs/Building.md

 # Building Executables

-## Platforms
+## Supported Platforms

 Tuw uses cross-platform libraries.
-I made sure I can build it with the following platforms and compilers.
+You can build it on the following platforms.

--   Windows10 + MSVC 19.31
--   MacOS 11 + AppleClang 13.0
--   Ubuntu 20.04 + GCC 9.4
--   Alpine Linux 3.16 + GCC 11.2

-And it should support your platform as well if [libui](https://github.com/libui-ng/libui-ng) supports.
+-   Windows 7 or later
+-   macOS 10.9 or later
+-   Linux with GTK+ 3.10 or later

+You can also see the list of tested platforms [here](./Test-Env.md).

 ## Meson